surtecha/PhysicSim/README.md

 - **High-Quality Visualization**: Buttons and icons are designed for high-quality display with rounded, smooth transformations.

 ## Getting Started

-### Prerequisites

-Ensure you have the following installed on your system:

-- Python 3.7+
-- PyQt5

 ### Installation